-Home-schooled applicants are required to submit all of the application materials required for freshman applicants, including standardized test scores, a personal statement, and a transcript.
+Home-schooled applicants are required to submit all of the application materials required for first-year applicants, including a personal statement, and a transcript.
 It is understood that the transcript of a home-schooled student may differ from that of a traditional high school student.
 Regardless of the format, a transcript should include all 9th to 12th grade courses (including those in progress) and the timeframe of each course (academic year and semester).
 In addition, an assessment of performance (a letter grade, percentage, narrative assessment, etc.) is needed.
 Occasionally, applicants are asked to submit additional information describing the curriculum and/or texts used.

 Home-schooled students who are admitted are required to provide the University with proof of graduation in one of the following ways: